oonid/oo.or.id/content/contents/install-moodle.md

 // it is intentional because it prevents trailing whitespace problems!
 ```

-Create the `config.php` at `/var/www/html/moodle/config.php`, set the user and group (owner) of the file to the same with PHP-FPM above, also set the permission so `others can do anything`:
+Create the `config.php` at `/var/www/html/moodle/config.php`, set the user and group (owner) of the file to be the same as PHP-FPM above, and also set the permission so `others can not do anything`:

 ```
 $ sudo vim /var/www/html/moodle/config.php
 $ sudo chown www-data:www-data /var/www/html/moodle/config.php